Making mashed potatoes in a crockpot is so easy!

 Instructions

-- Using a hand masher, mash potatoes until smooth.
-Stir in butter, sour cream, parsley and cream cheese if using.
+- Stir in the butter, sour cream, parsley, and cream cheese if using.
 Season with salt & pepper to taste.
-Add warmed milk or cream to reach desired consistency if needed.
+Add warmed milk or cream to reach the desired consistency if needed.

 - Serve or keep on warm until serving.